Review of generalised scheme of tariff preferences (GSP)

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-Proposal for a Regulation on applying a generalised scheme of tariff preferences
+EU reaches agreement on revised generalised scheme of tariff preferences (GSP)

 What is changing and why?

-The European Union has established special trade arrangements for certain lower- and middle-income countries outside the EU.
-These arrangements, known as Standard GSP, GSP+, and Everything But Arms (EBA), provide reduced tariffs on products exported to the EU from the countries listed in Table 1.
+The European Union (EU) has established special trade arrangements for certain lower- and middle-income countries outside the EU.
+These arrangements – known as standard generalised scheme of preferences (GSP), GSP+, and Everything But Arms (EBA) – provide reduced tariffs on products exported to the EU from the countries listed in Table 1.

-- Speeding up the removal of reduced tariffs for products when a Standard GSP country significantly increases its exports.
+- Lower graduation thresholds: Speeding up the removal of reduced tariffs for products when a Standard GSP country significantly increases its exports.
 The current threshold is if a country’s exports make up more than 57% of all exports in that product category.
 The proposed change lowers this threshold to 47%.

 Timeline